4.8 out of 5 Stars

 Anyone moving into a new sport needs to increase their protein intake.
 “But getting a good amount of protein can be really, really helpful in hormone balance,” says Elmendorf.
 Amino acid building blocks help rebuild the muscle you're breaking down when you start running, she explains.
 “And protein is even more important during perimenopause and menopause.
 It helps regulate hormone levels.”

 “Having good sleep hygiene, like getting a screen out of your eyes before going to bed, not having stressful conversations before bed, turning down the lights, quieting the voice—just bringing your nervous system down, helps with sleep,” she says.
-“And sleep is so important for feeling good through or body’s changes.”
+“And sleep is so important for feeling good through our body’s changes.”

 “Nutrition is a big piece for managing perimenopause,” says Elmendorf.
 Eating healthily and getting enough protein, and maybe adding herbal supplements (under guidance) like Ashwagandha, Macha, CoQ10, and alkaloids can maintain hormone health.